studentX/lab2/scheduler/README.md

 1. Define a custom party scheduler aka partysched, that check if a given pod has a costume label set to either ghoul or goblin or your choice of costumes...
-2. Make sure your pod gets scheduled if it has a correct costume label
+1. Make sure your pod gets scheduled if it has a correct costume label
-3. For all other cases ie no label or no correct attire, make sure your scheduler selected no nodes and spews out a log.
+1. For all other cases ie no label or no correct attire, make sure your scheduler selected no nodes and spews out a log.
-4. Setup a partysched deployment with a service account and RBAC rules
+1. Setup a partysched deployment with a service account and RBAC rules
-5. Using the given Makefile publish your party scheduler as a Docker container
+1. Using the given Makefile publish your party scheduler as a Docker container
-6. Deploy your party scheduler in your cluster
+1. Deploy your party scheduler in your cluster
-7. Rinse and repeat your checks in a deployed configuration
+1. Rinse and repeat your checks in a deployed configuration
+1. Delete your application and scheduler!

 ## Commands